 Dear Professor XXXXX,

 I hope this email finds you well.
-My name is XXXXXXX XXXXXXXXXXX, and I am excited to share that I have been admitted to the PhD program in the Computer Science Department.
+My name is XXXXXXX, and I am excited to share that I have been admitted to the PhD program in the Computer Science Department.
 My research focuses on machine learning, computer vision, and big data analytics.
-My master’s thesis, “A Real-Time Machine Learning Pipeline on ECG Signals”, was published in the Journal of XXXXXX XXXXXXXXXXXX.
+My master’s thesis, “A Real-Time Machine Learning Pipeline on ECG Signals”, was published in the Journal of XXXXXXXXXXXX.
 I have also published four other journal articles leveraging machine learning and social network analysis applications in healthcare.
 As the first author, I have published five papers in reputable scientific journals, and my IELTS overall score is 7.0 (please see my CV attached for more information).

 I am very interested in pursuing my PhD under your esteemed supervision.
 I looked up your research profiles (university profile, Google Scholar, etc.) and found that your work in machine learning and big data analytics aligns closely with my academic interests.
 Accordingly, your guidance would be invaluable to my academic and professional development.
 I would like to know if you have any available RA funding opportunities to support my PhD studies and research.